-Except for one (2021:one) Directors, all of the Directors of the Company are remunerated by other Babcock Group companies.
+All of the remaining Directors of the Company are remunerated by other Babcock Group companies.
 It is not possible to make an accurate apportionment of these Directors' emoluments relating to services provided to the Company and as such no disclosure of emoluments received by these Directors has been made in these financial statements.
 No recharge is made for costs borne by the Company in relation to services performed by the Directors in relation to other Babcock Group companies.